RegiByte/emergent/README.md

 ## Type Testing

-Emergent includes a complete test suite to ensure TypeScript inference works correctly.
-You can write similar tests for your own emergent systems:
+Emergent includes a test suite to verify TypeScript inference.
+You can write similar tests for your systems:

 ```typescript
 import { describe, test, expectTypeOf } from "vitest";